caseyg/hire/projects-and-clients.md

       </div>
       <div class="caption">
         <h3><a href="http://www.tomhealy.us">Tom Healy</a></h3>
-        <p>Designed and developed a website for a writer and public speaker, featuring a custom taxonomy of writing.</p>
+        <p>A website for writer and public speaker Tom Healy, featuring a custom taxonomy of writing, by: Who, What, When, Where, and Why.</p>
       </div>
     </div>
   </div>